-Dogwood trees are a favorite for many gardeners.
+Dogwoods are a favorite tree for many gardeners, so you aren’t alone if you’re wondering how to plant a dogwood tree.
 They’re a beautiful, easy way to have a flowering tree in almost any location.
 Birds love them, too, since their bright red berries offer a plentiful food source during fall and early winter.
 If you’re considering adding a dogwood tree to your yard or garden, but aren’t sure where to begin, then you’re in the right place.
-We’re going to give you everything you need to know about when, why, and how to plant a dogwood tree.
+Here’s what you need to know about planting a dogwood tree.

 Before you pick up your dogwood, before you dig your hole, before you even choose what kind of dogwood you want, you’ll need to make sure you have a suitable planting location.
 Dogwoods need partial shade.
 Although they can tolerate more sun with increased water, full sun can scorch their leaves, leading to a less healthy tree overall.
 Pick a planting location with a mix of shade and sun, and pay attention to any other plants in the area.
 Remember that the dogwood tree will cast some shade of its own, so don’t grow it near plants that need full sun.